 - Maintain good conduct standing (Review The Key – KU Student Handbook - at kutztown.edu/thekey.)

 - Maintain required level of health insurance coverage.

-Report to the RO every semester.
-We must physically see you every semester you are enrolled at KU to keep your record active in the SEVIS system.
-To complete your registration, you must report to the RO no later than the first week of class and complete the SEVIS registration form in the presence of one of the staff and get our signature on the SEVIS registration form.
+Report to International Student Services every semester.
+We must physically see you every semester you are enrolled at KU to report your status in the SEVIS system.
+To complete your registration, you must report to Boxwood House no later than the first week of class and complete the SEVIS registration form in the presence of one of the staff and get our signature on the SEVIS registration form.